ScoopInstaller/Install/README.md

 ### Advanced Installation

-If you want to have an advanced installation.
-You can download the installer and manually execute it with parameters.
+If you want to have an advanced installation, you can download the installer and manually execute it with parameters.

 ```powershell
 irm get.scoop.sh -outfile 'install.ps1'